ngs-docs/angus/snakemake_for_automation.md

 ![](_static/implicit_coding.png)

-What is Snakemake and why are we using it?

 The Snakemake workflow management system is a tool to create reproducible and scalable data analyses.
 It orchestrates and keeps track of all the different steps of workflows that have been run so you don't have to!
 It has a lot of